The Acne-Healing Powers Of Grapefruit

 Grapefruits are one of the weaker fruits for acne since they’re completely trapped in limbo.
 The naringin is promising, and several good studies on grapefruit exist, but it’s strange that a 69 strong human study observed no reduction in inflammation at all.

-My recommendation for acne is to do nothing.
+Overall, my recommendation for acne is to do nothing.
 If you love grapefruits, carry on; if you hate them, eat pomegranate instead.
 Unless of course, you decide to experiment with them and make an amazing discovery for yourself.

 NEXT: the ultimate diet for clearing acne permanently